Fake Marina In Miami Gardens Steals Show At Miami Grand Prix

 MIAMI (CBSMiami/AP) – Formula 1 pictured a race in Miami and envisioned sun, sand, beaches and boats.

-So, when the inaugural Miami Grand Prix landed at Hard Rock Stadium, nowhere near the South Beach backdrop F1 was seeking, the promoter said don’t worry.READ MORE: 3 US Tourists Die At Bahamas Hotel After Falling Ill
+So, when the inaugural Miami Grand Prix landed at Hard Rock Stadium, nowhere near the South Beach backdrop F1 was seeking, the promoter said don’t worry.READ MORE: Jury Selection Process To Resume For Nikolas Cruz Penalty Trial

 Formula 1 wants boats in a suburban neighborhood far away from the ocean?